writethedocs/www/docs/guide/writing/style-guides.md

 Many companies use style guides of their own choice and writers are obligated to follow those standards.
 For large companies a style guide ensures consistent documentation across the globe.
 It helps you to focus on content while providing the means to create a good structure.

 What kind of company / organisation?
-- big companies
+- Laerge companies
+- Startups
-- startups
+- Web-based companies
-- web companies
+- Software companies
-- You are a part of a community
+- Communities

 ### Purpose - What do you write?
 Manuals, APIs